 The Cricketers on the corner of Greenwich Market, successfully reborn as a Goddard’s pie and mash shop.
 Other historic pubs have survived; some through conservation, some through the drawn-out process of listing them as Assets of Community Value (you have to have a committed clientele and a sympathetic council).
 No-one felt strongly enough about the Thames to come along and rescue it.

 It’s a shame, though, that the second of only three Victorian buildings left in the area has been lost to development.
 And all for a mere six new luxury flats.
 (Are new flats ever described as anything else?)
-The Thames was far less distinctive than the other two – the Old Loyal Britons, or the nearby primary school, with its picturesque ziggurat (still going strong, thankfully, as it’s Grade II listed).
+The Thames was far less distinctive than the other two buildings – the Old Loyal Britons, or the nearby primary school, with its picturesque ziggurat (still going strong, thankfully, as it’s Grade II listed).
 But it was still part of an interesting historical triad in amongst the new developments.

 There is still much to celebrate about London’s pubs, even if a self-imposed irony makes us do it from elsewhere – from cafés, homes, archives, memories.